Purii/react-native-tableview-simple/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/Purii/react-native-tableview-simple/master/LICENSE)
 [![Donate](https://img.shields.io/badge/Donate-Patreon-green.svg)](https://www.patreon.com/purii)

-If you like my component and want to buy me a coffee, checkout my [Patreon page](https://www.patreon.com/purii) – Thanks!
+:point_right: This component is used in my production app [`Game ideas`](https://apps.apple.com/us/app/game-ideas-get-inspired/id1450078546).
+Make sure to check it out! :point_left:

 This cross-platform component is inspired by the iOS-TableView.
 Made with pure CSS, the intention is to provide **a flexible and lightweight alternative to a bridged component**.

 A possible use case might be an about- or a settings-screen with a few rows.
 For displaying long datalists it is recommended to use the `FlatList` Component together with `Cell` and `Separator` Components. ([see example](#render-with-flatlist))

+If you like my component and want to buy me a coffee, checkout my [Patreon page](https://www.patreon.com/purii) – Thanks!

 ![](https://raw.github.com/Purii/react-native-tableview-simple/master/screenshotStandard.png)